 Featured in Architectural Digest.
 Winner, BusinessWeek/Architectural Record China Award - Best Residential project

-Two vintage buildings in the former French Concession were gutted and combined into one house.
+The project consists of two vintage houses in the former French Concession which were gutted and combined into one house.
 In the gap between buildings, a new foyer and “stair tower,” topped with a large skylight, join together the new and old structures vertically and horizontally.
 Floor levels were changed to connect all the interior spaces.
 Large new steel windows and doors were designed to bring more light into the house.

 Featured in Architectural Digest.
 Winner, Business Week/Architectural Record China Award - Best Preservation

-The kitchen is open to the living/dining room and is anchored by a long zinc-covered counter cantilevered from a structural column, which also supports a TV and a tailor-made polished steel light bar.
-The counter provides the owner with a place to prepare food while he and his guests chat, and can also serve as a buffet.
-The Gaggenau appliances are grouped together in a space around the corner.
-Adjacent to the kitchen, a walk-in larder stores wine and foodstuffs under controlled temperature and humidity.
+Walls are removed to create one open living/kitchen/work space.
+The kitchen is open to the living/dining space and is anchored by a long zinc-covered counter cantilevered from a structural column, which also supports a TV and a tailor-made polished steel lighting tube.
+The counter provides the owner with a place to prepare food and entertain guests.

-The master bedroom features a leather floor from UK, and is separated from the bathroom by a clear glass partition.
+The master bedroom features a leather floor and is separated from the bathroom by a clear glass partition.
 Inside the bathroom, the hinoki wood soaking tub was tailor-made in Japan.
-From the tub, one gets views both south to the bay and north to the hills.

-This 2,000sf apartment was fully replanned and rebuilt employing luxurious materials and furniture.
+This 2,000sf apartment was fully replanned and rebuilt.
 The living room is finished in limed oak paneling and a tailor-made inlaid marble floor.
 Sliding doors of bronze and glass open to the study.
-The dining room walls are lined with polished plaster and trimmed in dark wood; the table is lacquered in red.
-In the passage between living and dining rooms, a niche was created with a velvet-covered built-in sofa with a view of the harbor.
 The bedroom walls are papered with a lily pattern, and a vintage Louis Vuitton trunk serves as a vanity table.